chen-xintian/42-journey/libft/README.md

 ### 42 Resources

 * 42 Libft subject PDF
-* 42 Norm / Norminette documentation
+* 42 Norminette documentation
 * 42 community resources and peer-reviewed explanations of Libft concepts

 ### AI Usage

-AI tools were used as a supplementary learning and debugging resource during the development of this project.
+AI tools were used as a supplementary learning, testing, and debugging resource during the development of this project.

-Specifically, AI assistance was used for:
+AI assistance was used for:

-* Explaining C programming concepts such as pointers, pointer-to-pointer variables, `sizeof`, `%zu`, memory allocation, and linked-list structures.
+* Explaining C programming concepts such as pointers, pointer-to-pointer variables, `sizeof`, memory allocation, and linked-list structures.
 * Clarifying the behaviour and expected requirements of functions in the Libft subject.
 * Reviewing implementations for readability, efficiency, and compatibility with the 42 coding style.
-* Suggesting and explaining helper functions when implementations exceeded the Norminette line limit.
+* Suggesting and explaining helper functions when implementations exceeded Norminette's line and function constraints.
 * Creating custom `main.c` test functions for individual Libft functions.
 * Suggesting edge cases to include during testing.
 * Explaining compiler, linker, and Valgrind error messages.
 * Troubleshooting issues such as undefined references, uninitialised values, memory leaks, and conflicting function definitions.
-* Explaining linked-list operations and the use of function pointers in functions such as `ft_lstiter` and `ft_lstmap`.
+* Explaining linked-list operations and the use of function pointers in functions such as `ft_lstiter` and `ft_lstmap.

-AI-generated suggestions were used as guidance and were reviewed, adapted, tested, and implemented manually.
-The final implementations were compiled and tested by the author.
+AI-generated suggestions were used as guidance and were reviewed, adapted, compiled, and tested manually.
+The final implementations were written and verified by the author.

 ---